 Transfer of Ownership - When title (ownership) to the property passes from the lessor to the lessee.

 The University must determine if the terms of a lease or installment purchase are favorable to the Commonwealth.
 One method for making this determination is the preparation of an economic analysis.
-The Office of Fixed Asset Accounting prepares economic analyses for equipment leases and purchases, when deemed appropriate.
+The Office of Finanical Reporting prepares economic analyses for equipment leases and purchases, when deemed appropriate.
 Materiality of the potential acquisition and the cost benefit of preparing the analysis are factors in determining appropriateness.
 Real Property/Space Management prepares economic analyses for property eases.